 Benefits to Using Placement Agencies

-- Boost your confidence and create references who can verify your ability to perform the work.
+- Boost your confidence and develop references who can verify your ability to perform the work.

 - Agencies are free to use.
 Employers pay the agency to find viable candidates.

 - The assignment can lead to regular employment.
-Many employers use the temporary assignment as a way to check out or vet prospective hires before offering a regular position, and you can use it to find out about unadvertised openings.
+Many employers use the temporary assignment as a way to check out or vet prospective hires before offering a regular position, and some companies do all of their hiring through agencies.
+You can use it as an opportunity to find out about unadvertised openings.

 - It can provide flexible work options.
 In some cases, the employer can accommodate your availability.
 Or, it may be a part-time job, or a full- time but short-term placement.
 This flexibility can give you time to attend professional development workshops, or write for a publication, for example.